owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

 If you encounter issues using it, then try the following troubleshooting steps:

 1. Check the connection with smbclient_ on the command line of the ownCloud server
-2. If you are connecting to `Distributed File Shares`_ (DFS), be aware that the shares are case-sensitive

 Take the example of attempting to connect to the share named `MyData` using ``occ wnd:listen``.
 Running the following command would work::